S-BORM: Reliability-based optimization of general systems using buffered optimization and reliability method: Introduction

-Motivated by the challenges above, this study proposes a novel algorithm for reliability-based optimization, particularly intended to handle general systems.
+Motivated by the promising properties of BORM, this study proposes a novel algorithm for reliability-based optimization, particularly intended to handle general systems.
 Since the algorithm addresses {\em system} reliability optimization using BORM, it is named {\it S-BORM}.
-The S-BORM algorithm solves RBO subproblems that are formulated by BORM and uses data or sample points to estimate the buffered failure probability.
-Such subproblems fall into the class of {Difference-of-Convex} (DC) optimization \cite{dc_textbook16} and are handled by the DC bundle method of \cite{pb17}.
-As we show in the following discussions, the DC representation of RBO subproblems can be derived by linearizing limit-state functions at a current solution candidate.
+The S-BORM algorithm solves subproblems that are formulated by BORM and uses data or sample points to estimate the buffered failure probability.
+The subproblems fall into the class of {difference-of-convex} optimization problems \cite{dc_textbook16} and are handled by the difference-of-convex bundle method of \cite{pb17}.
+As we show in the following discussions, the difference-of-convex representation of subproblems can be derived by adaptively linearizing limit-state functions at a current solution candidate.
 We further enhance computational efficiency by employing an active-set strategy, which significantly reduces the number of samples (or data points) that need to be considered in each iteration.
-We justify S-BORM by relying on the properties of the DC bundle method, but a formal proof of convergence and rate of convergence is beyond the scope of the paper.
-Instead, we test the algorithm extensively on three, increasingly complex structures.
-It is noted that the S-BORM algorithm is also developed as a Matlab-based function, which is available at \url{https://github.com/jieunbyun/sborm}.
+S-BORM has rigorous convergence properties: for limit-state functions that are linear in the decision variables, the algorithm can only converge to critical points.
+We design three numerical examples with increasing complexity to demonstrate that the algorithm works practically well for both linear {\em and} nonlinear limit-state functions.
+In addition, we perform extensive parametric test, which shows the robustness of the algorithm.
+The S-BORM algorithm is also developed as a Matlab-based function applicable for customized problems, which is available at \url{https://github.com/jieunbyun/sborm}.

 The paper is organized as follows.
 Section \ref{sec:background} illustrates background theories related to developing the S-BORM algorithm.
 The algorithm is proposed in Section \ref{sec:sborm}.
 Performance of the algorithm is thoroughly investigated by three numerical examples in Section \ref{sec:ex} and various parametric studies in Section \ref{sec:param_study}.
-For completeness, the following discussions present both application and mathematical issues.
-Readers who are not interested in mathematical details of the optimization scheme may skip Sections \ref{sec:dc_pb}, \ref{sec:dc_deriv}, and \ref{sec:sborm_optim_converge}.
+More technical details can be found in Appendix.